Himalayan Forever

 • 3*** (Three Star Category) Hotel in Kathmandu on Bed / Breakfast basis.
 (To upgrade the hotel standard at extra cost).

-• Guided sightseeing tour in Kathmandu with all entrance fees.
+• Guided sightseeing tour in Kathmandu.

 • All the ground transportation mentioned in the itinerary.